SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 >
 > CUTTING THE APPLES...

 <br><i>The vision fades as I clamber back into consciousness.
-I was leaving this place and re-entering the real world.
-I know I am here again because of the quiet in my ears and the blackness in my eyes.
+I was leaving this place and re-entering the real world.</i>

+<i>I know I am there again because of the quiet in my ears and the blackness in my eyes.
 My body is here, locked beneath aluminum and steel.
 My fangs are here, hidden behind a malfunctioning LCD.
 But my heart?</i>

 <i>Perhaps my heart is still in the Dream.</i>